Iran lists demands for staying in nuclear deal

 - The UK, France and Germany should pledge not to seek negotiations on Iran's ballistic missile programme and regional activities, both demanded by Washington

-The supreme leader said that if the three counties were unable to meet these demands, Iran would resume its enrichment of uranium
+The supreme leader said that if the three countries were unable to meet these demands, Iran would resume its enrichment of uranium

 He also said Iran could no longer have any dealings with the US.